 Never, Ever, Say “Never”.

 Before I became a mom, I said all the stupid cliche’s, all of them!
-This is possibly my greatest piece of advice to new moms and parents, never say never!
+This is possibly my second most important piece of advice to new mums and parents, never say never!

 - “My child will never have a dummy.”

 - “My child will never speak to me like that.”

 - “I will breastfeed exclusively for the first year.”

 I don’t care who you are, what your background is, your circumstances are, and what support structure you might have, most of those

 ridiculous declarations you make before you’re a mom will be proved untrue by that precious human you love unconditionally.

 For those of us who struggle through the dark days, weeks and months of PND, ask for help!
 By simply asking for help, you are stepping up to be the parent your child needs.

 So, my advice to new mums would be “You’ve got this.”